-Pinching and pruning your bedding plants
+Pinching and Pruning bedding plants

 For most plants, as soon as they come into existence, the race is on to ensure a good position, as close to sunlight as possible so that they can get maximum energy from the sun.
 A plant must assume that there will be other plants around it, all capable of shading out those precious sun rays and so it must get its head as high as possible.